 Winc has also used Facebook lookalike audiences for customer acquisition and brand promotion.
 They’ve partnered with Parachute, Sun Basket, and ClassPass.

 Winc is very careful whom they target.
 People who buy from Parachute, a DTC bath and bedding brand, are likely to care for carefully crafted, possibly bespoke, items.
 They are open to direct-to-consumer brands, too.
-This makes them a good match for Winc because both brands promote similar lifestyle with artisan aesthetic.
+This makes them a good match for Winc because both brands promote similar lifestyle with an artisan aesthetic.

 Sun Basket is another strong match for Winc.
 Like the Parachute audience, Sunbasket’s subscribers care for personal style.
 They want to eat homemade healthy meals.